 As students enter upper school, their journey becomes more focused, more rigorous and more empowering.
-Middle school students require a high level of independence, nurturing and support.
+Upper school students require a high level of independence, nurturing and support.
 They feel a sense of urgency to be given more voice and choice, as well as authentic opportunities to make a difference in the school and in the community.
-These critical needs are met through the outstanding teachers, curriculum and philosophy of the MJDS middle school years.
+These critical needs are met through the outstanding teachers, curriculum and philosophy of the MJDS upper school years.

 Small classes and highly trained academic specialists in language arts, social studies, math, science, Hebrew and Jewish Studies give MJDS students more opportunities to lead and to inspire others.